-- Class teachers will plan their work in relationship to the themed work/topic they are undertaking. - Class teachers will ensure they plan with the pupils' abilities, experiences and interests in mind. - Class teachers will refer to the Key Skills and will ensure that adequate coverage of all aspects of art are taught: shape, form and space /texture / colour and tone /pattern and line. - Class teachers will ensure they set clear, achievable, yet challenging goals for all pupils. - Pupils will be given the opportunity to look at a range of different artists / styles to inspire, challenge and understand the history and cultural development. - Through planning, pupils will have the opportunity to use a range of mediums for mark making and develop their understanding of three dimensional art work to include salt dough, junk modelling, clay and modroc. - Where possible, pupils will have the opportunity to use ICT to support their learning in art and design. - All classrooms will have a well-resourced art and design area which the children can access freely on a daily basis.
+- Class teachers will plan their work in relationship to the themed work/topic they are undertaking. - Class teachers will ensure they plan with the pupils' abilities, experiences and interests in mind. - Class teachers will refer to the Key Skills and will ensure that adequate coverage of all aspects of Art and Design are taught: shape, form and space, texture, colour, tone, pattern and line. - Class teachers will ensure they set clear, achievable, yet challenging goals for all pupils. - Pupils will be given the opportunity to look at a range of different artists and styles to inspire, challenge and understand history and cultural development. - Through planning, pupils will have the opportunity to use a range of mediums for mark making and develop their understanding of three-dimensional art and design work to include salt dough, junk modelling, clay and Modroc. - Where possible, pupils will have the opportunity to use ICT to support their learning in art and design. - EYFS classrooms will have a well-thought through, inspiring and well-resourced Art and Design area which the children can access freely and on a daily basis.

-Assessment and reporting
+Assessment and Reporting

 - Class teachers will make continuous assessments and use these to inform future planning.
-They will assess the on-going development of the children's skills and plan differentiated activities to meet the varying abilities of all children under the headings Emerging, Expected and Exceeding. - Assessment data will be recorded termly on Early Essence in the Foundation Stage. - Parents will have the opportunity to discuss their child's progress at Pupil Progress meetings. - Pupils' progress will be reported on in the end of year report. - Pieces of children's work or photographic evidence will be kept as evidence of their attainment in Art.
+They will assess the on-going development of the children's skills and plan differentiated activities to meet the varying abilities of all children under the headings, Emerging, Expected and Exceeding. - Assessment data will be recorded termly on Target Tracker. - Parents will have the opportunity to discuss their child's progress at Pupil Progress meetings. - Pupils' progress will be reported on in the end of year report. - Pieces of children's work or photographic evidence will be kept as evidence of their attainment in Art in sketch books and class Big Books.